-The Office of Labor-Management Standards (OLMS) helps ensure that workers have a voice in the workplace.
-OLMS promotes labor-management transparency by making available reports showing unions’ financial condition and employer expenditures for their activities in persuading workers during union organizing campaigns.
-The transparency created by these requirements is designed to promote union member self-governance and to better inform workers in making determinations regarding the exercise of their rights to organize and bargain collectively.
+The Office of Labor-Management Standards (OLMS) helps ensure that workers have a voice in the workplace and highlights the important role unions play in the modern American economy.
+OLMS promotes labor-management transparency by making available reports showing unions’ financial condition and employers’ expenditures for their activities in persuading workers during union organizing campaigns.
+See the union reporting and employer-consultant reporting pages for further information.
+This transparency, in turn, helps union members to self-govern and workers to determine whether to exercise their rights to organize and bargain collectively.

-Additionally, OLMS also promotes labor union democracy and financial integrity through adopting and enforcing standards for union officer elections and union trusteeships and safeguards for union assets.
-The vast majority of union officials and employees do their work diligently and without incident.
-Unfortunately, civil and criminal violations do sometimes occur and, when they do, the union is typically the victim.
+Additionally, OLMS promotes labor union democracy and financial integrity through adopting and enforcing standards for union officer elections and union trusteeships and safeguards for union assets.
+See Union Resources for further information.
+As illustrated through OLMS’s enforcement data, the vast majority of union officials and employees do their jobs diligently and without incident.
+When our investigations actually reveal civil and criminal violations, the union is typically the victim.
+See Ensuring the Integrity of Labor Unions for further information.

-OLMS also administers DOL responsibilities under the Federal Transit Act by ensuring that fair and equitable arrangements protecting mass transit employees are in place before the release of Federal transit grant funds.
+Finally, OLMS also administers DOL responsibilities under the Federal Transit Act by ensuring that mass transit employees have fair and equitable arrangements in place protecting their collective bargaining rights before the release of Federal transit grant funds.

 - A "Bill of Rights" for union members;